-For sixteen years I had endured the rigors of academic life completing a degree in Sociology and Forestry.
-Now I wanted to educate myself by following my ideas and inspiration as they developed, by working intuitively, quickly and creating my own product.
+For sixteen years, I had endured the rigors of academic life, completing a degree in Sociology and Forestry.
+Now I wanted to educate myself by following my ideas and inspiration as they developed, working intuitively and quickly, and creating my own product.
 This was the beginning of my life as an artist.

 I also enjoyed watching sunlight filtering through the forest.
 The translucency of nature inspired me to search for a medium that embodied such beautiful light and color.

-Glass was the perfect material: it was challenging (with thousands of colors), translucent, workable and accessible.
-Starting with a crate of glass, a glass cutter and a pair of pliers on the kitchen table, I made hanging ornaments by the hundreds and sold them to gift shops: apples, pears, cherries, chickens that stood on one foot, angels, mice and birds.
+Glass was the perfect material: it was challenging (with thousands of colors), translucent, workable, and accessible.
+Starting with a crate of glass, a glass cutter, and a pair of pliers on the kitchen table, I made hanging ornaments by the hundreds and sold them to gift shops: apples, pears, cherries, and chickens that stood on one foot, angels, mice, and birds.

-Next I wanted to make Tiffany-style lamps.
+Next I wanted to make Tiffany-styled lamps.
 At first they were lopsided, then it clicked.
 After the publication of a full page article about my stained glass in the Richmond Times Dispatch, I stayed busy making lamps for several years.
-Flowers, apples, pears, cherries, and even an eggplant lamp were requested.
+Flowers, apples, pears, cherries, and even an eggplant lamps were requested.
 Then my passion turned to making windows.

 First I studied all the books I could find on Tiffany, LaFarge, and other notable figures in the history of stained glass windows.
 Yet my real joy came from walking along the sidewalks of the historic Fan district of Richmond at night and admiring the transoms and landing windows in the homes there.
 My excitement soared as I studied beautifully designed windows with exquisite color and impeccable craftsmanship that were created in one of the peak periods of stained glass’ popularity.